 Traffic Calming Grants for Radar Speed Signs: Funding Sources & Success Stories

 Speeding drivers is one of the primary concerns facing communities and municipalities around the country.
-With declining traffic safety stats, civic leaders may consider a number of solutions, including vertical, horizontal and digital technologies.
+With an increase in pedestrian accidents, civic leaders may consider a number of solutions, including vertical, horizontal and digital technologies.